ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 ### ESLint

-Lastly, you can run ESLint over the code in the imports/ directory with:
+You can verify that the code obeys our coding standards by running ESLint over the code in the imports/ directory with:

 ```
 meteor npm run lint